Mostafa-Tarek/WHere_AM_I/README.md

 # Where Am I?

-In this project I built Differential wheeled robot that uses information from `laser-sensor` and `camera` to localize itself through the `amcl pkg` to estimate the robot's own pose .`However`, to successfully apply the algorithm, there are many `parameters` to tune for the specific robot and env, `config.files` contains up-to-date parameters  .
+The goal of this project is to built Differential wheeled robot that uses information from `laser-sensor` and `camera` to localize itself through the `amcl pkg` to estimate the robot's own pose .`However`, to successfully apply the algorithm, there are many `parameters` to tune for the specific robot and env, `config.files` contains up-to-date parameters  .
 See my `pdf` for an extended discussion

  ![Robot localize itself](localization.png)